HarshitCode-02/PROJECT-TODOLIST/README.md

+📝 To-Do List Application

+A simple and efficient To-Do List application designed to help users organize and manage their daily tasks effectively.
+The application allows users to add, edit, mark as completed, and delete tasks, providing a smooth and user-friendly task management experience.

+Tasks are dynamically updated, ensuring real-time interaction without page reloads.
+This project showcases practical use of CRUD operations, DOM manipulation, and event-driven programming, making it ideal for improving productivity and learning core front-end concepts.

+✨ Features

+Add and delete tasks

+Mark tasks as completed

+Clean and intuitive user interface

+Real-time updates

+🛠️ Tech Stack

+HTML

+CSS

+JavaScript

+React.js

+This project is a great example of building a functional web application using vanilla JavaScript while focusing on usability and clean design.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.